 Standard operating procedures (SOPs)

-SOPs are detailed written instructions that explain how a process should be carried out.
+SOPs are detailed written instructions on how a process should be carried out.
 They are useful for complex or critical processes that need to be carried out correctly and consistently.
-SOPs usually cover all aspects of a process, including any potential problems that could occur and how to deal with them.
-They are much more detailed than process maps and flowcharts.
+SOPs cover all aspects of a process, including potential problems that could occur and how to deal with them.
+They are more detailed than process maps and flowcharts.

 - Helps to ensure process consistency